 The popular trip from Central to UNSW is also likely to be slower in CSELR trams than in existing express buses.

 Light rail vehicles typically accelerate and brake at about 1 metre per second per second.
 Any more is uncomfortable to standing passengers and is likely to result in passenger falls inside the vehicle.
-The Alstom website shows maximum braking and acceleration both 1.2 metres per second per second for the Citadis X05.
+The Alstom website shows maximum braking and acceleration are both 1.2 metres per second per second for the Citadis X05.

 This has particular significance for cross traffic.
 For example, the offset Bridge/George/Grosvenor intersection spans 55 metres of George St. A 67-metre light rail vehicle must therefore travel 55 + 67 = 122 metres to clear that intersection.
 This may well be from a standing start if the traffic signals were against the vehicle when it arrived.
 And southbound vehicles will have to stop immediately after clearing Grosvenor St. Let us optimistically assume the vehicle starts immediately it gets a green light, accelerates at full power and brakes at maximum, and that the traffic signals change to favour cross traffic immediately after the vehicle has cleared the intersection.
 Formulæ taught in high school show that about ten seconds is required for acceleration during which the vehicle travels 61 metres.
 Another 10 seconds is required to decelerate over a further 61 metres.
 So just over 20 seconds will be required for each vehicle to cross.
 In practice, each interruption to Bridge/Grosvenor traffic would be rather more than 20 seconds.

 Grosvenor St is a major feeder to the Sydney Harbour Bridge and will increasingly carry Barangaroo traffic.
-Its importance to Harbour Bridge traffic was amply demonstrated on 5 January 2015 when a closure of the Bridge/George/Grosvenor intersection in peak hour resulted in buses and cars backed up across the Bridge to North Sydney, despite the light holiday traffic.
+Its importance to Harbour Bridge traffic was amply demonstrated on 5 January 2015 when an unplanned closure of the Bridge/George/Grosvenor intersection in peak hour resulted in buses and cars backed up across the Bridge to North Sydney, despite the light holiday traffic.

 There are several other intersections where conflicts between light rail and other traffic are likely to be an issue at peak hour.